 What to do if you have symptoms of Covid-19

-General information on self-isolating can be found in Coronavirus guidance and what it means.
-If you have symptoms of coronavirus, you should arrange to have a free NHS test to see if you have COVID-19.
+If you have symptoms of Covid-19, you should order a free NHS Lateral Flow test to see if you have the virus.